ecabreja623/PutMeOn/README.md

 - Use Travis as the CI/CD pipeline
 - Use Heroku to deploy the app

-- Users can create a profile page using the '/create_page' endpoint
+- Users can create a user using the '/create_user' endpoint
     - users must pass a unique username
-    - this will add to the database a dictionary containing initial information about a user
-        - number of friends
-        - list of friends
-        - number of playlists
-        - list of playlists
+- Users can delete a user using the '/delete_user' endpoint
 - Users can create playlists using the '/create_playlist'
     - users must pass playlist name
     - user must already exist